-- Turn the instant pot setting to sear and sear all edges of the chuck roast and then turn sear off
+- Turn the instant pot setting to saute and sear all edges of the chuck roast and then turn sear off

-- Add to the instant pot, beef broth, chipotle pepper, adobo sauce, ground cloves, lime juice and bay leafs
+- Add to the instant pot, beef broth, chipotle pepper, adobo sauce, ground cloves, lime juice, onions, garlic and bay leafs

 - Pressure cook 25 min per pound of chuck roast, slow release 10 minutes